reinielc20/infs605-assignment2/README.md

 Docker refusing to kill a container.
 It usually happens because:
 - The Docker daemon is running as root, but your user doesn’t have the right privileges.
 - The container is in a bad / zombie state (hung process inside).
-- You’re in a VM (VirtualBox Ubuntu) and Docker sometimes glitches with cgroups.
+- You’re in a VM (Ubuntu on VirtualBox) and Docker sometimes glitches with cgroups.

 1. Kill via container process ID (PID)
-Find  container service IDs [4 digit service numbers]: ps aux | grep containerd-shim
+Find each container service IDs [each should have a 4 digit service number] using: ps aux | grep containerd-shim

 Then kill them manually: